 - Fact 14 - The Shoshoni tribe aka Shoshone lived in many locations including California.
 The Shoshoni were a tribe of nomadic hunters.

-- Fact 15 - The Crow, aka the Absaroka or Apsaalooke, are a tribe of Native Americans who historically lived in the Yellowstone river valley.
+- Fact 15 - The Crow, aka the Absaroka or Apsaalooke, are a tribe of Indians who historically lived in the Yellowstone river valley.
 They split from the Hidatsa tribe in present-day North Dakota either around 1400-1500 CE Their name means means "children of the large-beaked bird" and they were semi-nomad hunters and farmers in the northeastern woodland.
 Tribal warfare, especially with the Sioux, forced them to move to the Great Plains where they hunted buffalo

 Facts about Native Americans Wyoming